Small-time expansions for local jump-diffusion models with infinite jump activity: Proofs of other lemmas and additional needed results

 \item For any {$g\in C^{1}_{b}$ and $f\in C^{1}_{b}$ such that {$f'$ and $f''$} are integrable},

-\end{enumerate} \end{lemma} \begin{proof} The dual relationships essentially follow from a combination of integration by parts and change of variables.
-Let us show (\ref{DlInOp2}). {First, we show that $\calI_{\varepsilon} f(y)$ is integrable and, thus, the left-hand side of Eq.~(\ref{DlInOp2}) is well-defined.
+\end{enumerate} \end{lmma} \begin{pf} The dual relationships essentially follow from a combination of integration by parts and change of variables.
+Let us show (\ref {DlInOp2}). {First, we show that $\calI_{\varepsilon} f(y)$ is integrable and, thus, the left-hand side of equation (\ref{DlInOp2}) is well defined.
 To this end, we write $\calI_{\varepsilon} f(y)$ as

-Since $\gamma\in C^{\geq{}1}_{b}$, it is now evident that $\int\left|\calI_{\varepsilon} f(y)\right| dy<\infty$ provided that $\int\left|f^{(k)}(y+\gamma(y,\zeta\beta))\right|dy<\infty$ for $k=1,2$.
-To verify the latter fact, note that, by changing variables from $y$ to $w:=\tilde\gamma(y,\zeta \beta)=y+\gamma(y,\zeta\beta)$,
+Since $\gamma\in C^{\geq{}1}_{b}$, it is now evident that $\int\llvert \calI_{\varepsilon} f(y)\rrvert \,\mathrm{d}y<\infty$ provided that $\int\llvert f^{(k)}(y+ \gamma(y,\zeta\beta))\rrvert \,\mathrm{d}y<\infty$ for $k=1,2$.
+To verify the latter fact, note that, by changing variables from $y$ to $w:=\tilde\gamma(y,\zeta\beta)=y+\gamma(y,\zeta\beta)$,

 due to (\ref{NndegncyCnd}).